aljoxo/Arisen/ApotheosisChangelog.md

  - Fixed invisible furniture in the College of Winterhold.
  - Optimized some .nifs from Fluffworks - Skyrim Immersive Creatures Patch.
  - Rebuilt Nemesis due to updating SCAR and Jumping Attack.
+ - Updated the Blacklist for some Synthesis Patchers to avoid rogue edits.
  - Reran Synthesis due to updating EasyNPC.
  - ENB Tweaks.
  - Remade Start Save.